haqpl/haqpl.github.io/_posts/2019-03-26-Automation-of-KNOXSS-entension-using-Selenium-and-Python.md

 ---

 I like to automate some boring stuff I do every day using Python.
 That's why I decided to write a few lines of code and give life to semi-automatic XSS scanner of my choice which is KNOXSS.
 KNOXSS comes to you as an extension.
 The author recommends using Gecko based browsers so I chose Firefox in developer edition because it allows you to load extensions using Web driver - Selenium.
+Please notice that I'm not software architect :) My job was to make it work and solve the problem, if you have any ideas how to improve code or add any functionalites, please let me know in comments.

 ## The problem: